rpm-software-management/dnf/doc/api_base.rst

     Upgrade group with corresponding `group_id`.
 If there has been packages added to the group's comps information since installing on the system, they will be marked for installation.
 Similarly, removed packages get marked for removal.
 The remaining packages in the group are marked for an upgrade.
 The operation respects the package types from the original installation of the group.

+  .. method:: environment_install(env_id, types, exclude=None, strict=True, exclude_groups=None)

+    Similar to :meth:`.group_install` but operates on environmental groups. `exclude_groups` is an iterable of group IDs that will be not marked as installed.

+  .. method:: environment_remove(env_id)

+    Similar to :meth:`.group_remove` but operates on environmental groups.

+  .. method:: environment_upgrade(env_id)

+    Similar to :meth:`.group_upgrade` but operates on environmental groups.

   .. method:: read_all_repos()

     Read repository configuration from the main configuration file specified by :attr:`dnf.conf.Conf.config_file_path` and any ``.repo`` files under :attr:`dnf.conf.Conf.reposdir`.
 All the repositories found this way are added to :attr:`~.Base.repos`.